The eFP mission aims to continue to deter aggressions towards our Baltic allies through a defensive deployment

-The eFP mission aims to continue to deter aggressions towards our Baltic allies through a defensive deployment, and answers to the existing agreement with the Alliance to help allied countries.
+The eFP mission aims to continue to deter aggressions towards our Baltic allies through a defensive deployment, and responds to the existing commitment within the Alliance to assist the allied countries.

 The NATO Battle Group in the eFP mission deployed in Latvia assures a credible and efficient deterrence against any threat to our Baltic ally.
-This Battle Group is ready to act to defend Latvia, if necessary, and shows the strong commitment with the Alliance and component countries, as well as the multinational character of the organization.
+This Battle Group is ready to act to defend Latvia, being necessary, showing the strong commitment with the Alliance and member countries, as well as the multinational character of the organization.

 Amongst the most significant agreements reached by the 28 Heads of State and Government of the allied countries during the 2016 Warsaw Summit the establishment of an enhanced Forward Presence (eFP) in Estonia, Latvia, Lithuania and Poland should be highlighted.
 It acts as a measure of deterrence and defence in preventing possible conflicts, protecting the allies and preserving peace and stability beyond the Alliance borders.

 Thus, NATO materialises its commitment of securing its Eastern flank through dissuasive deployment, combining both defence and dialogue, as main parts of the Alliance.